Profile Overview

 U.S Energy Atlas with total energy layers

-- In 2022, California was the seventh-largest producer of crude oil among the 50 states, and, as of January 2022, the state ranked third in crude oil refining capacity.
+- In 2024, California was the eighth-largest producer of crude oil among the 50 states, and the state ranked third in crude oil refining capacity.

-- California is the largest consumer of jet fuel and second-largest consumer of motor gasoline among the 50 states.
+- California is the largest consumer of jet fuel in the nation and second-largest consumer of motor gasoline after Texas.

-- In 2020, California was the second-largest total energy consumer among the states, but its per capita energy consumption was less than in all but three other states.
+- California is the second-largest total energy consumer among the states, after Texas, but its per capita energy consumption is the third-lowest in the nation.

-- In 2022, renewable resources, including hydroelectric power and small-scale, customer-sited solar power, accounted for 49% of California's in-state electricity generation.
-Natural gas fueled another 42%.
-Nuclear power supplied almost all the rest.
+- In 2024, renewable resources, including hydroelectric power and small-scale solar power, supplied 57% of California's in-state electricity generation.
+Natural gas fueled another 35% and nuclear power provided almost all the rest.